Save Century II group floats a proposed law on future of Century II

 “We should be applying for tax credits right now to fix up Century II,” said Racette.
 “We want to see upgrades and renovations and can get it from tax credits.”

-Johnson says in the immediate term a private managing company could be good for Wichita and Century II.
+Johnson said in the immediate term, a private managing company could be good for Wichita and Century II.

-Racette says her group will be pushing lawmakers to get the Municipal Historic Buildings Act passed this year.
+Racette said her group will be pushing lawmakers to get the Municipal Historic Buildings Act passed this year.